- Jonathan Glazer

 Before becoming a filmmaker whose measured visualist approach has earned many comparisons to the stylistic austerity of Stanley Kubrick, Glazer had a very average upbringing.
 He grew up in a Jewish home in the suburban English neighborhood of Hadley Wood and, with his film aficionado father, explored cinema, particularly the films of David Lean.
 After attending Nottingham Trent University for theater design, Glazer edited together promotional trailers for both movies and BBC television.
 He went on to a widely celebrated (and still practiced) career making commercials, notably for Guinness, Nike, and Stella Artois.
 But it was his award-winning efforts in music videos (for Massive Attack, Jamiroquai, and Radiohead) that brought about discussions for his first full-length motion picture from a script by Louis Mellis and David Scinto, entitled Gangster No. 1.
 He turned down the project after clashing with producers over the casting (director Paul McGuigan eventually made the film in 2000 starring David Thewlis, Paul Bettany, and Malcolm McDowell).
 But Mellis and Scinto had written another script called Sexy Beast, and the three resolved to develop that instead.

 In this sense, Sexy Beast is very much about Gal’s state of mind, his fear of capture, and his desire to do whatever it takes to sustain his retirement bliss.
 Although this would prove appropriately introspective for a British crime film, Glazer’s dream sequences represent Gal’s anxiety through outstanding visuals that, in this instance, have less in common with Kubrick than the energized surreality of Danny Boyle (Trainspotting).
 Gal’s dreams first manifest the night after he learns about Don’s arrival.
 A blending of the day’s events, rabbit hunting and dining out, Gal’s dream finds him at a restaurant table in the Spanish desert.
 All at once his meal is interrupted by a bipedal man-rabbit with an Uzi.
 This frightening inner demon seems to symbolize Gal’s intimidating criminal Self, buried deep after his retirement and awakened by his trembling fear of Don.
-Perhaps the demon doesn’t even represent Don himself, but rather what Don signifies—an unavoidable return to a life of crime Gal does not desire, a threat to his idyllically wasted days at the hacienda.
+Perhaps the demon is less an image of Don than what Don signifies—an unavoidable return to a life of crime Gal does not desire, a threat to his idyllically wasted days at the hacienda.
 Now dead, Don Logan is the personification of that threat; his death certainly more dangerous than Gal’s own demons, as the final shots twisting inside of Gal’s mind suggest.
-The frame reels through Gal’s brain, and arrives underground in a graveyard hole, where his grotesque demon cracks through a casket to find Don smoking.
-But Don is indifferent and unphased by the growling, furious creature before him.
+The frame reels through Gal’s brain and arrives underground in a graveyard hole, where his grotesque demon cracks through a casket to find Don smoking.
+But Don is indifferent and unfazed by the growling, furious creature before him.

 Many critics and film scholars, even the director himself, argued later that Jonathan Glazer’s talent improved in his subsequent films Birth (2000) and Under the Skin (2014), and matured beyond his first effort—that Sexy Beast served as merely a rudimentary testing ground for Glazer’s otherwise polished craft.
 And yet, there’s something appealing about the film’s sometimes clumsy energy, where a stylistic flourish doesn’t require an advanced intellectual metaphor because there’s feeling behind it, regardless of whether that feeling is Don’s hatred or Gal’s immovable love.
 Although it may be unintended, Glazer’s evident enthusiasm behind the camera exemplifies Gal’s impassioned, unpretentious love for his wife.
 Whereas the film’s contemporary counterparts lose themselves in twisting plots and punchy scenarios, what makes Sexy Beast unforgettable and distinct within its subgenre is its human quality.
 The sincerity of Gal’s affection is as potent as Don’s vile nature in Sexy Beast’s skewed polarization of romantic and misanthropic men, and this conflict, uncharacteristic in a British crime film, remains the picture’s lasting quality.